python/devguide/buildbots.rst

 .. highlight:: console

-When working on a platform-specific issue, you may want to test your changes on the buildbot fleet rather than just on Travis and AppVeyor.
+When working on a platform-specific issue, you may want to test your changes on the buildbot fleet rather than just on GitHub Actions and Azure Pipelines.
 To do so, you can make use of the `custom builders
 <https://buildbot.python.org/all/#/builders?tags=%2Bcustom>`_.
 These builders track the ``buildbot-custom`` short-lived branch of the